Keyboard instrument: History

 The clavicymbalum, clavichord, and the harpsichord appeared during the fourteenth century—the clavichord probably being earlier.
 The harpsichord and clavichord were both common until the widespread adoption of the piano in the eighteenth century, after which their popularity decreased.
-The first template to the modern piano was introduced in 1698 in Italy by Bartolomeo Cristofori as the gravicèmbalo con piano e forte ("harpsichord with soft and loud"), also shortened to pianoforte, as it allowed the pianist to control the dynamics by adjusting the force with which each key was struck.
+The first template for the modern piano was introduced in 1698 in Italy by Bartolomeo Cristofori as the gravicèmbalo con piano e forte ("harpsichord with soft and loud"), also shortened to pianoforte, as it allowed the pianist to control the dynamics by adjusting the force with which each key was struck.
 In its current form, the piano is a product of further developments made since the late nineteenth century and is distinct in both sound and appearance from the instruments known to earlier pianists, including Mozart, Haydn, and Beethoven.
 Beginning in the twentieth century, early electromechanical instruments, such as the Ondes Martenot, began to appear as well.
 Later in the 20th century, electronic keyboards appeared.